BellevueCollege/public-docs/git/git-application-release.md

 ~~~~

 ## Step 7: Delete your release branch
-Now that you have merged your release branch back into the *master* and *dev*
+Now that you have merged your release branch back into the *trunk* and *dev*
 branches you can safely discard it with the following command.

 ~~~~